brunokoga/Montevideo/advanced_dir/advancedFeats.md

 **Prerequisite:** Base attack bonus +1.

-**Benefit:** You can deal precision damage, such as sneak attack damage, against targets with concealment (but not total concealment).
+**Benefit:** You can deal precision damage, such as sneak attack damage, against targets with concealment (but not total concealment.

 ## Shared Insight